 We’ll also visit the lava waterfalls of Hraunfossar, where hundreds of rivulets stream off the lava field to create one of the most breathtaking views in Iceland.
 Nearby lies Barnafoss, the Children's Waterfall, where a tragic tale of loss is to be told, and Deildartunguhver – the most powerful hot spring to be found anywhere in Europe.
 Last stop is at Husafell - a hikers paradise.

-You can explore the depths of the colourful Vidgelmir Lava Cave, an extraordinary opportunity to delve deep into the lava formations that lie just beneath the surface, with nearly 1600 multi-coloured meters to walk in wonder.
+Just nearby you will explore the depths of the colourful Vidgelmir Lava Cave, an extraordinary opportunity to delve deep into the lava formations that lie just beneath the surface, with nearly 1600 multi-coloured meters to walk in wonder.